mae5357/nlp-news-vis/README.txt

 DESCRIPTION - Describe the package in a few paragraphs

 The code and datasets included in this package collectively constitute the resources used to implement our news article recommendation system.
-At a high-level, there is a group of scripts responsible for text vectorization and dimensionality reduction of the datasets, and a set of scripts used to visualize clusters amongst dimensionality reduction model output.
-A set of news article datasets derived from sources such as HuffPost are also included to be run against the vectorizer/reduction models and visualized accordingly.
+At a high-level, there is a group of scripts responsible for text vectorization and dimensionality reduction of the datasets, and a set of javascript/css used to visualize model output.
+A set of news article datasets derived from Kaggle and the NewsData.io API are also included to be run against the vectorizer/reduction models and visualized accordingly.

-To obtain each of the datasets, NewsAPI's JSON API is interacted with by running the "news.py" script to load titles, descriptions, URLs, and the first couple of sentences from the present day's articles into a JSON file.
-The "preprocess.py" script is then run to preprocess article text via means including stopword removal and lemma extraction.
-Running the "vectorize.py" script will then vectorize the preprocessed corpus using a specified transformer model.
-Lastly, the "reduce.py" script is executed to take the vectorized data and reduce the embeddings to two dimensions via a PCA, t-SNE, or UMAP model.
+The text-processing python code in "/src" consists of interfaces/classes that can be used to create a pipeline of dataset -> pre-processor -> vectorizer -> reducer -> output for visual.
+The process involves instantiating a class for each step of the pipeline to retrieve articles, process, format, and save to serve up to the front-end.
+These steps are not required to run/use the application since we asynchronously created all the necessary files and publicly hosted the application, but more details can be found in the README-Data.md file to build everything from scratch.

-After placing the dimensionality-reduced datasets into the directory to be pointed at by the article recommendation system, running the "visualization.js" script will execute our JavaScript-based recommendation application.
-After starting a Python server and navigating to the local application, users can explore the output of the reduction models via dynamic two-dimensional scatterplots.
+The front-end visualization takes the processed/formatted files from the python output and serves them via the html/javascript/css in the "/docs" folder.
+By accessing the public site (https://rcody8.github.io/) or starting a Python server and navigating to the local application (/docs), users can explore the output of the reduction models via dynamic two-dimensional scatterplots.
 Specifically, users have the ability to generate scatterplots for one of three pre-generated article datasets using a self-chosen combination of a text vectorizer, dimensionality reduction model, and legend dimension.
-Additionally, users can click on any two articles (i.e., any two plot points) to generate a similarity score and a comment regarding the likelihood of the user enjoying the articles.
+Additionally, users can click on any two articles (i.e., any two plot points) to generate a similarity score for more quantitative feedback.

 ______________________________________________________________________________________________________________
 INSTALLATION - How to install and setup your code
+**** NOTE:  Insallation is only required to run/access the app locally.
+It can be accessed and explored via the public site https://rcody8.github.io/ ****

 Before installation, please complete the following prerequisites:
 - Install conda locally